MSc Advanced Practice

 • Complete a research project that supports your professional development and advances your specialist practice

-MSc in Advanced Practice (Expedition and Wilderness Medicine)
+Where can the MSc Advanced Practice (Expedition and Wilderness Medicine) take me?

 An MSc in Advanced Practice (Expedition and Wilderness Medicine) can lead to specialist roles in remote, austere, and extreme‑environment healthcare.
 Graduates often work as expedition medics, remote clinicians, or medical leads for organisations involved in adventure travel, mountaineering, polar science, military support, offshore operations, or humanitarian deployments.
 Many progress into leadership roles designing medical plans for high‑risk environments, advising on safety and risk management, or supporting global research and field projects.
 The qualification also supports careers in teaching, training, and academic work in wilderness and remote medicine, as well as consultancy roles for media, NGOs, or global expeditions.